 Meetings were held sporadically until the 1950s, largely due to the devastating impact of World War II.
 However, from 1951 trustee meetings were held annually, eventually moving to twice-yearly.

-On 12th November 1952 Wilfred attended his final Trust meeting and he passed away four months later.
+On 12th November 1952 Wilfred attended his final Trust meeting and he died four months later.
 His son, Kenneth Southall, became Chairman, followed by Henry Southall, Daphne Maw, Donald Southall and Mark Holtom.
-In addition to those mentioned in our trustees page, other family members that have supported the Trust over the years have included Phyllis Southall, Jean Greaves and Christopher Southall.
+In addition to those mentioned in our current trustees page, the family members that have served the Trust over the years are as follows (years of service in brackets):